 John Ascuaga, a Northern Nevada gambling icon, dies at age 96

-John Ascuaga, the son of Basque sheepherders who became a northern Nevada gambling icon after he bought a small coffee shop with a few slot machines in Sparks in 1960 and turned it into a major hotel-casino he operated for more than a half century, has died.
-He was 96.
+John Ascuaga, the son of Basque sheepherders who became a northern Nevada gambling icon has died.

 SPARKS — John Ascuaga, the son of Basque sheepherders who became a northern Nevada gambling icon after he bought a small coffee shop with a few slot machines in Sparks in 1960 and turned it into a major hotel-casino he operated for more than a half century, has died.
 He was 96.